-JPU's course management system is used to manage communication and distribute all course material.
+JPU's student information system and course management system are used to manage communication and distribute all course material.
 The system allows students to communicate with other students, instructors, teacher's aides, and administrative personnel.
 During the semester, students are able to retrieve resources for classes, course material, weekly schedules and tasks, lecture videos and supplemental lecture material through the system.